-125 Physical Science (4) Designed for non-science majors; not open to those students having previously taken a course in college physics or chemistry.
+- 125 Physical Science (4) Designed for non-science majors; not open to those students having previously taken a course in college physics or chemistry.
 The basic concepts of astronomy, electricity, energy, and motion.
-Lecture and laboratory.

-200-201 General Physics (4,4) Prerequisite: MAT 170.
+Lecture and laboratory. - 126 Introduction to Astronomy (3) Prerequisite: MAT 150 or equivalent.
+An introduction to astronomy intended for non-science majors.
+Topics include naked-eye observations, planetary motion, the solar system, and the origin, structure and evolution of stars, galaxies and the universe.
+This course satisfies general curriculum distribution requirements.
+Lecture only. - 200-201 General Physics (4,4) Prerequisite: MAT 170.
 A non-calculus course primarily for science majors.
-Classical mechanics, waves and oscillations, thermodynamics, electricity and magnetism, optics, special relativity, atomic structure, the nucleus.

-205 Physics with Calculus (4) Prerequisites or co-requisite: PHY 201, MAT 261.
+Classical mechanics, waves and oscillations, thermodynamics, electricity and magnetism, optics, special relativity, atomic structure, the nucleus. - 205 Physics with Calculus (4) Prerequisites or co-requisite: PHY 201, MAT 261.
 A supplement to PHY 200-201 for pre-engineering students and others with the appropriate mathematics background.
 The techniques of calculus will be applied to problems in mechanics, thermodynamics, waves and oscillations and electromagnetism.